 Predict: Before testing, students are asked to state why they think their prototype will or won’t work.
 This surfaces their preconceptions in a low-stakes way and sets up the next stage.

 Test: The prototype goes into the bell jar.
 The pump runs.
 The pressure sensor records.
 The light curve — sorry, the pressure curve — tells the story.
-Four outcomes are possible:
+In our implementation, traces included:

 - “Bathtub” curve: a visible failure event — a cap pops off, the pressure inside drops sharply and then equalises.
 Students hear the pop.
 They did not expect the pop.
 This is the moment.